christy8059/about-christy/README.md

 _Email_: christyl8059@hstat.org

-School: High School of Telecommunication for Arts and Science
+_School_: High School of Telecommunication for Arts and Science